China–Kyrgyzstan relations: Trade

 As of 2019, China is one of the main trade and economic partners of Kyrgyzstan.
+In 2022, China accounted for 37% of Kyrgyzstan's total trade, far eclipsing other countries.
 China is also the main bilateral creditor of Kyrgyzstan.
 Their economic relationship is highly asymmetrical as "[w]hile for China the bilateral projects in Kyrgyzstan are small, they are significant for Kyrgyzstan".